 Systematic Repentance: a structured approach to change

 Repentance can be such a daunting word.
 As a 20-year-old missionary trying to help people come closer to Jesus Christ, I thought I understood repentance.
 Yet I felt discouraged and frustrated as I found myself frequently trying to repent of the same things over and over again.
 Then I heard the president of an Elders Quorum say something that was both relieving and infuriating.
 He was discussing his own experiences with repentance and that there were some small but persistently obnoxious things he had been trying to repent of for the last two decades.
 I was relieved to hear I wasn't the only person asking for forgiveness for the exact same thing week after week as I took the sacrament.
 On the other hand, I was 20.
 This good man who was a little more than twice my age said he'd been trying to get rid of the same habits for the entire time I had been alive.
 I wanted to flip a table and lodge an ax in it.
-I very much resemble the remark by Elder Robert D. Hales of the Quorum of the Twelve Apostles, "Too often we pray to have patience, but we want it right now!"
+I see a lot of myself in this quote by Elder Robert D. Hales of the Quorum of the Twelve Apostles, "Too often we pray to have patience, but we want it right now!"
 (October 2011 General Conference).
 I still feel that way, which often leads to frustration and discouragement.
 But I have found tools that help.
 Since that experience, I have learned there are ways to approach repentance where we can change and progress more quickly, though it takes more intentional effort.

 In a recent General Conference talk, President Russell M. Nelson talked about what the word "repent" means.
 He said: